libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 Speedups are massive - average in this set is 676.7%, or if written as multiplier: `mean(previous / current) = 7.7x`.
 But as shown below, changes made to the algorithm implementations were trivial.
-For the complete benchmarking results,
-    please take a look at the [pull request](https://github.com/libmir/dcv/pull/58) implementing these changes.
+For the complete benchmarking results, please take a look at the [pull request](https://github.com/libmir/dcv/pull/58) implementing these changes.

 *Disclaimer: Please keep in mind the DCV project is still far too young to be compared against proven computer vision toolkits such as
 OpenCV.
-Optimizations done here are showing the power of `mir.ndslice.algorithm`, but if you dive into the implementation of these algorithms, you'll notice most of them are implemented naively, without extensive optimizations.
+Optimizations done here are showing the power of mir-algorithm, but if you dive into the implementation of these algorithms, you'll notice most of them are implemented naively, without extensive optimizations.
 A future post will focus on [separable filtering](https://github.com/libmir/dcv/issues/85), followed by cache locality improvement.*

 ## Examples

-We'd like to show few examples of `mir.ndslice.algorithm`, but first let's take a look at the basic principle of replacing loop-based code with pipelines efficiently.
+We'd like to show few examples of `mir-algorithm`, but first let's take a look at the basic principle of replacing loop-based code with pipelines efficiently.
 And later on we'll see how it can be used in a bit more complex algorithms.

 ### Basics